Tolerance ring: Automotive use

-EPS motor stator mount

 In most modern Electric Power Steering (EPS) systems, the motor housing is a part of the rack casting which is usually made from lightweight materials, such as aluminum alloys.
 The stators are traditionally press fitted into the housing.
 Tolerance rings can be used instead of press fitting.
 With their wavelike protrusions, tolerance rings generate a retention force when compressed between the housing and the stator.
 These protrusions act as springs and allow the mating components to expand and contract at different rates while still providing the required retention force.
 Tolerance rings also make sure that there is a constant thermal bridge between the stator and the housing, allowing heat to be dissipated away from the stator.
 Cooler operating temperatures result in higher efficiency and an extended life of the motor.

-Gear mounts

 Tolerance rings are used as an electric motor stator mount in electric power steering (EPS) to protect the system from torque overload in the event of back-driven shocks through the steering system.
 They do this by allowing the drive shaft to slip inside the gear so the gear teeth are not damaged, which strengthens the longevity of the EPS system.

-Collapsible steering column

 The collapsible steering column has been designed to protect the driver from injuries caused by striking the steering system in a crash.
 Consisting of two interlocking shafts, the collapsible steering column absorbs energy by collapsing inwards or breaking upon impact.
 To secure the shaft and housing of the steering column in place during normal driving conditions, a tolerance ring is fitted between the two parts.
 The tolerance ring is designed to axially slip at a predetermined torque level, enabling the shaft to slide inside its housing in a crash, absorbing impact energy to protect the driver.

-Anti-theft devices

 According to the European Union Commission Directive 95/56/EC (1995), all vehicles are mandated to be fitted with anti-theft security devices.
 The regulation requires that a steering lock must be able to withstand forces of 100Nm applied to the steering wheel without failing.
 It also requires that cars exported to European markets be fitted with security devices.
-The Chinese directive GB15740-2006 obliges Chinese car producers to incorporate anti-theft mechanisms in their vehicles.
+The Chinese national standard GB15740-2006 obliges Chinese car producers to incorporate anti-theft mechanisms in their vehicles.
 In a steering lock, a tolerance ring's wavelike protrusions maintain a retention force between the steering shaft and lock column.
 This allows the inner shaft to move freely within the housing when the steering lock is applied, while securing the two parts in place during normal car operation.